autometrics-dev/autometrics-py/README.md

 ## Service name

-All metrics produced by Autometrics have a label called `service.name` (or `service_name` when exported to Prometheus) attached to identify the logical service they are part of.
+All metrics produced by Autometrics have a label called `service.name` (or `service_name` when exported to Prometheus) attached, in order to identify the logical service they are part of.

-You may want to override the default service name, for example if you are running multiple instances of the same code base as separate services and want to differentiate between the metrics produced by each one.
+You may want to override the default service name, for example if you are running multiple instances of the same code base as separate services, and you want to differentiate between the metrics produced by each one.

 The service name is loaded from the following environment variables, in this order: